The Sticker-Shock Conundrum

 Even though I won't be reusing any of the programs I have purchased, I still find Sonlight a bargain – especially compared to the Christian school they were enrolled in: $4,000 per year per child.

 Even public school is not really free.
 After fees, field trips, fund-raising donations, uniforms, miscellaneous supplies … it adds up.
-Our forum parents report that their children's public school "free" education costs several hundred dollars annually.
+Sonlighters report that their children's public school "free" education costs several hundred dollars annually.

 No education is entirely free.
 But if you break down the price by month, a Sonlight education might prove more reasonable than you expect.
 (And don't forget the flexible budgeting options of Sonlight's Payment Plans.)